bertreb/pimatic-save/README.md

 To make a daily backup during the night at 1:00 of your config.json the rule is

 ```
-when 'its 1:00' then 'save "config.json" with timestamp to <your FtpOrDropboxOrMail Device>'
+when 'its 1:00' then 'save "config.json" with timestamp to <your FtpOrMail Device>'
 ```

 # The SaveFtpDevice